BACCEducation

 How is the IA structured?

-The IA is an individual investigation of 1,500–2,250 words where you design and conduct your own environmental research study.
+The IA is an individual investigation where you design and conduct your own environmental research study, then analyze, conclude, and evaluate your evidence.